 Before the event (or “BTE”) insurance is a form of legal expenses insurance that is often included as an “add-on” to common domestic or business insurance packages, such as home, buildings or motor insurance.
-It can also be purchased as a stand-alone policy.
+It can also be purchased as a stand-alone policy but normally it's attached to another type of policy.
 Many people benefit from BTE insurance without realising that they have it, or that it may be applicable to the claim that they are pursuing.

 It is always worth checking your existing insurance policies before contacting a solicitor, as the policies usually cover a range of potential claims.
 If your cover is subject to a cap, then it is important to let us know as soon as possible so that we can estimate the work that we will be able to undertake within the limits of your insurance.